-TEXTBOOK Beirne, P. Pest Management.
+Beirne, P. Pest Management.
 Leonard Hill, 1967.

-PRE-REQUISITES 45.202B Insect Physiology.
+45.202B Insect Physiology.

-This unit is offered in the second half of the year, and consists of 2 hours' lecture and 4 hours' laboratory time per week.
+This unit is offered in Session 2, and consists of 2 hours' lecture and 4 hours' laboratory time per week.

-45.202D Project Entomology
+45.201D Project

 Detailed studies of selected aspects of insect physiology; ecology and toxicology.
 Treatment of topics will be in depth rather than breadth.
 Practical work will illustrate the lectures and will place emphasis on design and planning of experiments.